samkoe/utilities/README.md

 - rock.py - A simple form of rock, paper, scissors for beginning coders
 - game1.py - A basic reaction game using Raspberry Pi GPIO pins
 - game2.py - Another basic reaction game using Raspberry Pi GPIO pins
+- stat_script.py - A script to do basic stats analysis (max, min, mean, standard deviation) on a CSV data set